LeoArrr/hangman-prompt-sync/README.md

 ## Day 2: July 16, 2024

 ### Refining Game Logic
-Today, we refined the game logic to enhance challenge and enjoyment:
+Today, I refined the game logic to enhance challenge and enjoyment:
 - Implemented a decreasing lifespan display using ASCII art.
 - Updated the `guessLetter` method to decrement attempts and lifespan on incorrect guesses.
 - Prevented duplicate letter guesses by users.

 ### Additional Features
-We also added features to improve user experience:
+I also added features to improve user experience:
 - Implemented a welcome message and topic selection prompt.
 - Added a congratulatory message upon winning the game.
 - Displayed the correct answer when the user loses the game.